MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/financials-requirements.md

 ---
-title: Minimum requirements for using Dynamics 365 Business edition| Microsoft Docs
+title: Minimum requirements for using Finance and Operations, Business edition| Microsoft Docs
-description: Learn about the minimum system and version requirements for using Dynamics 365 Business edition.
+description: Learn about the minimum system and version requirements for using Finance and Operations, Business edition.
 author: edupont04
 ms.service: dynamics365-financials
 ms.topic: get-started-article